 What is keto bread?

 The reason why keto bread uses so many eggs is simple.
-Low-carb flours are high in fibers, wheat-free, and starch free.
+Low-carb flours are high in fibers, wheat-free, and starch-free.
 Starch and wheat usually bind ingredients in regular bread, forming a bulk.

-In order to hold ingredients together, people often use eggs in keto bread recipes to create a bulky, soft, fluffy bread loaf.
+To hold ingredients together, people often use eggs in keto bread recipes to create a bulky, soft, fluffy bread loaf.
 However, an egg is not the only solution to make keto bread loaves.

 I am so excited to show you how you can actually make keto bread eggless!